Why Consider a Back-up Power Solution?

-A home generator, battery, or solar battery back-up is becoming more of an essential than an option.
+A home generator, battery, or solar battery back-up is becoming more of an essential household resource than an option.
 Planning for the immediate challenges and future developments will pay off.

 People are spending more time at home than ever.
 Between working from home, home schooling, and sheltering in place, we come to depend on a reliable and consistent power source at home.
-Factor in the numerous possible disruptions to power – Public Safety Power Shutoffs (PSPS), rolling black outs, and weather-related events – and the “new normal” day at work can quickly turn into a disaster.
+Factor in the numerous possible disruptions to power – Public Safety Power Shutoffs (PSPS), rolling black outs, and weather-related events – and a day that you are reliant on a consistent power source can quickly turn into a disaster.

-A correctly selected generator and connection can provide a cost-effective solution to back-up equipment including refrigerators, fans, phone chargers, Internet equipment, as well as lighting, etc
+A correctly selected back-up power solution and connection can provide a cost-effective solution to back-up equipment including refrigerators, fans, phone chargers, Internet equipment, vital medical equipment, and lighting.

 Which one should I buy?

 There are many home back-up power solutions, the following are CONTECH-CA’s recommendations based on published reports and first-hand experience.

 First consider what you want to accomplish.
 The following are four general categories of back-up power solutions: